How to Improve Your Bond With Your Dog

 Vary these parameters, though, and you affect the bond.
 Fail to give your dog affection, routine, dependability, training and boundaries, and you will weaken that unspoken connection.
 Abuse or ignore her, or fail to see to her basic needs and you could sabotage the intimate link that time has so artfully established.
 Anything that makes your dog feel unwanted, neglected, or afraid will lower the strength of the human/canine bond.

 Strengthening the bond is just as predictable.
 Spending time together builds trust, confidence, and love, and creates a feeling of familial belonging—the roots of the bond.
-Activities—walking, hiking, training, playing—these are things which pull you both closer into each other, nurturing that intimacy.
+Activities—travelling together (4Knines makes travel easy with a great seat cover with fold-down sections), walking, hiking, training, playing—these are things which pull you both closer into each other, nurturing that intimacy.
 And obedience training, though not the primary promoter of bonding, provides the dog lover with a way to communicate, essential to any relationship.
 Once you both speak the same “language,” you can develop the trust and confidence necessary for your dog to feel that special loyalty toward you.
 Also, training helps your dog to focus on you and ignore the many distractions that might be present.
 That focus is essential to building any relationship, especially the one with your dog.

 Find Out if you Have a Strong Bond with Your Dog: